valu42/Tweet-Classifier/README.md

 # Tweet-Classifier
 This repository is of a practice ML project.
-The is was to classify the tone of a tweet (negative, neutral, positive) based on the text.
+The task is to classify the tone of a tweet (negative, neutral, positive) based on the text.

 # Background
-This project is to learn to implement deep learning projects and how to use JAX.
-I don't have much experience with deep learning so this uses quite naive idea but it works quite okay.
+The goal of the project is to learn to implement deep learning projects and to use JAX.
+I don't have much experience with deep learning so this uses quite naive ideas but it works quite okay.

 # Data
-The dataset is from [kaggle](https://www.kaggle.com/datasets/saurabhshahane/twitter-sentiment-dataset) and the dataset has 162980 unique tweet-sentiment pair.
+The dataset is from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/twitter-sentiment-dataset) and the dataset has 162980 unique tweet-sentiment pair.
 The tweets are strings of at most 140 characters and the sentiment is an integer from -1 to 1 (-1: negative, 0: neutral, 1: positive).

 # Methodology